oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 entity id and entity type values in the payload when applying the update.

-For requests with an [OData-Version]{.Datatype} header with a value of `4.01 `or greater, if the entity representation in the request body includes an ETag value, the update MUST NOT be performed and SHOULD return
-[`412 Precondition Failed`](#sec_ResponseCode412PreconditionFailed) if
-the supplied ETag value is not [\*]{.Datatype} and does not match the current ETag value for the entity.
+For requests with an `OData-Version` header with a value of `4.01 `or greater, if the entity representation in the request body includes an ETag value, the update MUST NOT be performed and SHOULD return [`412 Precondition Failed`](#sec_ResponseCode412PreconditionFailed) if the supplied ETag value is not `*` and does not match the current ETag value for the entity.
 ETag values in request bodies MUST be ignored for requests containing an OData-Version header with a value of `4.0`.

 If an update specifies both a binding to a single-valued navigation property and a dependent property that is tied to a key property of the